bingbing-sudo/project/README.md

 #### Abstract
 This study focuses on the prediction of user ratings in e-commerce platforms, aiming to determine whether a customer is likely to leave a positive review based on structured features from historical transactions.
 To support service optimization and timely intervention for merchants, we utilize the publicly available e-commerce dataset from Brazil's Olist platform, which encompasses multi-dimensional information on orders, products, logistics, and customer feedback.

-During the data preprocessing stage, to address the significant class imbalance in the review labels (with positive reviews accounting for over 70%) and enhance prediction accuracy, the review scores were transformed into a binary classification task.
-Feature importance was evaluated using **mutual information**, based on which the top nine most relevant predictors were selected.
-These key features include logistics timeliness, fulfillment ratios, and total order value, all of which exhibit strong associations with the final review outcomes.
+In the data processing stage, this paper performs binary classification labeling on the rating data.
+Through the **mutual information** method, it evaluates the feature importance of all variables and filters out nine key features most relevant to the rating results, including variables such as logistics timeliness, performance ratio, and order amount.

-In terms of model construction, this study explored mainstream classifiers such as *XGBoost* and *Random Forest*, and ultimately combined them into a **stacking ensemble model**, with *logistic regression* employed as the meta-learner to achieve nonlinear integration of multiple model outputs.
-Furthermore, to mitigate the class imbalance in review labels, a **SMOTE oversampling** strategy was introduced to balance the training data, and feature standardization was applied during the preprocessing stage to enhance model stability.
+In terms of model construction, this paper attempts mainstream classifiers such as XGBoost and random forest, and finally fuses them into a **stacked ensemble model**, using logistic regression as a meta-learner to achieve non-linear integration of multi-model results.
+Additionally, to further alleviate the imbalance of rating labels, we introduce a **SMOTE oversampling** strategy to balance the training data.

-In terms of model evaluation, we conducted a comparative analysis using multiple metrics, including **accuracy**, *precision*, *recall*, *F1-score*, *ROC curves*, and *precision-recall curves*.
-The results demonstrate that the constructed **stacking ensemble model** achieved the best performance on the test set, with an **accuracy** of 80.2%, a minority class F1-score of 0.588, and an average precision (AP) of 0.90 - significantly outperforming individual models such as *XGBoost* or *Logistic Regression*.
+In terms of model evaluation, we comprehensively used multiple classification metrics, as well as ROC curves, Precision-Recall curves, etc., for comparative analysis.
+The results show that the constructed Stacking ensemble model achieved the best performance on the test set, significantly outperforming single models.

 The model not only maintains high overall accuracy but also significantly enhances the ability to identify negative reviews (minority class samples), demonstrating the effectiveness and robustness of ensemble learning approaches in the context of e-commerce review prediction tasks.

 #### Rationale
-In today's increasingly digital shopping environment, users' experiences and satisfaction on e-commerce platforms are often reflected through rating systems.
-If the platform can intelligently predict user ratings for orders based on multi-dimensional data such as users' past behavior, product attributes, logistics information, and order and delivery times, it can generate value on multiple levels:
+In the era of prevalent digital shopping, if e-commerce platforms can intelligently predict order ratings based on multi-dimensional data such as user behavior, products, and logistics, they can achieve values including proactive intervention in negative review risks, optimization of product recommendations, assistance with merchant analysis, and enhancement of user satisfaction.

-    - Proactive intervention for negative review risks: the system can trigger customer support or retention incentives in advance for orders predicted to receive low ratings.

-    - Optimize product recommendation mechanisms: prioritize recommending products that users are more likely to rate highly.

-    - Support merchant operational analysis: identify key factors influencing user ratings, such as slow logistics or discrepancies between product descriptions and actual items.

-    - Enhance overall user satisfaction: achieve data-driven service improvement through a closed-loop system of prediction and optimization.

-Traditional rating analysis often relies on average scores or rule-based heuristics, which tend to overlook individual differences in user rating behavior and contextual dependencies.
-By leveraging machine learning and big data mining techniques, we can integrate order details, user profiles, product attributes, and temporal features to build a rating prediction model with greater interpretability and generalizability.
-This provides robust support for personalized services and refined operations on e-commerce platforms.
+Compared with traditional rating analysis that relies on average scores or rules, rating prediction models built based on machine learning and big data mining integrate multi-dimensional information, offering stronger interpretability and generalizability.
+These models can effectively support the platform's personalized services and refined operations.

 #### Research Question
 Can we predict whether a customer will give a positive or negative review using only structured data-such as product information, logistics data, and order features-before the review is actually written, by leveraging machine learning models?